c1505/job-tracker/blog_post.md

 #### Issue 2
 My tests did not see my secret key... well that is because I only added it to

+## Random
+Learned that I can't visit a page and have a second expect withing one Rspec block

 ``` ruby
 development: